RESIDENTIAL PLUMBING : AFTER-HOURS + EMERGENCY DISPATCH COVERAGE

 • Every call recorded, transcribed, and logged.
 Morning dispatcher picks up a fully organized board.

-The Rage Number captures the revenue dimension of the problem. $180,000 to $720,000 in annual leakage is the number.
-It is real and measurable.
+The calculator captures the revenue side of the problem. $180,000 to $720,000 in annual leakage is real and measurable.
 But the number misses the rest of it.

-The Vibration Tax is what the current system costs you that does not appear on any invoice.
-Your on-call tech has a strained relationship at home because his phone rings on Saturday night for a water heater price quote.
-You have slept with one eye open for eleven years because you know that if a real burst main comes in and nobody answers, the homeowner's living room is ruined and your reputation takes the hit.
-You have missed family time because a call came in at 6 PM on a Sunday and you were the only one who could triage it.
-That is not a business structure.
-That is a business that owns you.
+The stress cost is what the current setup takes from you that never appears on an invoice.
+Your on-call tech gets interrupted on Saturday night for a water heater price quote.
+You sleep with one eye open because if a real burst main comes in and nobody answers, the customer's living room is ruined and your reputation takes the hit.
+You miss family time because a Sunday evening call comes in and you are the only one who can judge whether it is real.

 When the system is installed, the calls still come in.
 The difference is that your tech's phone rings at 12:12 AM for a confirmed burst main, not at 1:45 AM because someone wants to know your drain cleaning price.
 He sleeps through the noise and responds to the jobs that matter.
 So do you.

-The system that answers, triages, and dispatches before your competition even knows the call came in.
+The system that answers, books, triages, and dispatches before your competition even knows the call came in.

-The Gatekeeper answers every inbound plumbing call immediately, regardless of time, day, or call volume.
-It identifies job type, confirms urgency, secures dispatch fee approval, and routes qualified jobs to your on-call tech with a structured SMS alert before any human has touched the file.
+The AI receptionist answers every inbound plumbing call immediately, regardless of time, day, or call volume.
+It identifies job type, confirms urgency, supports plumbing appointment booking, secures dispatch fee approval, and routes qualified jobs to your on-call tech with a structured SMS alert before any human has touched the file.

 Unlike an answering service, it does not take a message and wait.
 It makes a decision and executes.
 Your crew receives the address, job type, and job status in under 90 seconds from first ring.